Blue Badge scheme

 Please make sure you re-apply in plenty of time.
 It is an offence to use an expired badge.

 If your Blue Badge is lost, stolen or damaged contact us or report it online.
 Badges can be replaced for a charge of £20.
 So we can cancel the badge we need details about how it was lost, stolen or damaged.

 If you find a Blue Badge please return it, stating where you found it, to: Aberdeenshire Council, PO Box 18533, Inverurie AB51 5WX.

 You can also do the following online:

-If you suspect someone is misusing a Blue Badge you can report it to us.
+If you suspect someone is misusing a Blue Badge you can report it to us online.
 Try to gather as much information as possible, for example serial number of the badge, where the vehicle is parked.

 You can find out about your rights and responsibilities as a Blue Badge holder in Transport Scotland's leaflet - The Blue Badge scheme: rights and responsibilities in Scotland.
 The leaflet also gives useful information about using the Blue Badge in the UK and abroad.

 You can also write to us: Aberdeenshire Council, PO Box 18533, Inverurie, AB51 5WX.